jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ### 4.2

+- 4.2.2: Fixed compatibility issue with influence for residence mods
 - 4.2.1: Fixed Dockland export prices for Olives and Olive Oil
 - 4.2.1: Fixed minor unlock/unhide timings
 - Renamed Vegetables into Field Vegetables to differentiate better from Red Peppers